 unless men and institutions change their attitudes in the case of women who practice any of the sciences, whether engineering or economics.

 Parity means try equality, and it is one of the purposes of this International Day to ensure that parity becomes reality.

-development and that population dynamics will shape the key developmental challenges that the world in confronting in the 21st century.
-If our ambition is to "Build the
+sustainable development and that population dynamics will shape the key developmental challenges that the world in confronting in the 21st century.
+If our ambition is

 |Global Mailing Address: P.O.
 Box 20160, New York NY 10017, USA